-‘The Wrong Student’: On Lifetime Movie High School Soccer Coach Has Teen Stalker
+‘The Wrong Student’ Lifetime Movie: High School Soccer Coach Has Teen Stalker

 The Wrong Student On Lifetime Television: First Glance

-When Kelly Halligan gets the idea to start a new business, she leaves her New York town to head to California, where she believes it will take off.
+When Kelly Halligan gets the idea to start a new business, she leaves her New York town and heads to California, where she believes it will take off.
 With her 17-year-old niece in tow, Kelly enrolls her into the local high school and signs her up for the girls soccer team.
-It is then that they meet Dominic, a hunky, handsome soccer player turned coach.
+It is then that they meet Dominic, a hunky, handsome soccer player-turned-coach.
 His chiseled body and stunning good looks make him the object of affection for Maddie, a beautiful high school girl who is also on the soccer team.
 But trouble is on the horizon since Maddie is madly in love with her coach.
-She watches him, follows him around campus, and then shows up in the locker room in her birthday suit to entice the teacher into a forbidden affair.
-But when he turns down her advances, and she learns that he is dating Kelly Halligan, Maddie is determined to get revenge.
+She watches him, follows him around campus and then shows up in the locker room in her birthday suit to entice the teacher into a forbidden affair.
+But when he turns down her advances and she learns that he is dating Kelly Halligan, Maddie is determined to get revenge.

 For Kelly Halligan, everything starts going wrong.
-Then she realizes that someone is sabotaging her at every turn.
+She then realizes that someone is sabotaging her at every turn.
 At the same time, Dominic also notices that his life is falling apart.
-First his car is vandalized.
-Then Maddie starts showing up unannounced at every turn.
+First, his car is vandalized.
+Then, Maddie starts showing up unannounced at every turn.

 What he doesn’t know is that this is more than just an innocent teen crush.
 Maddie has the diabolical mind of a sophisticated killer who is ready to attack to get what she wants.

-And as Maddie lines the bedroom of her walls with Dominic’s pictures, she prepares to set Kelly and Dominic up for a great fall.
+And as Maddie lines her bedroom walls with her teacher’s pictures, she prepares to set Kelly and Dominic up for a great fall.

 Make sure to tune into Lifetime TV on March 11th to see @jessicamorris01 in her new film #TheWrongStudent pic.twitter.com/ivVlfbM8co